Mystic River Invasives Removal Project

 In the summer of 2011, Groundwork hosted four community chestnut hand pulls.
 With the help of great volunteers, The Groundwork Somerville Green Team, “Friends of the Mystic” and Mytsic River Watershed Association (MyRWA) Groundwork hosted its largest ever community hand pull on August 13th, mobilizing over 65 volunteers and bringing in 766 20-lb. baskets in one outing!
 This amazing feat helped clear over 200 yards of water on the Mystic River.

 In 2011, Groundwork hosted over 120 volunteers picking 1,700 baskets of chestnut in 4 public outings (ten 15-yard dumpsters full of Water Chestnut just in the last 4 hand pulls alone)!!
-Groundwork Somerville also worked with volunteer groups to remive a total of 3,000 20 lb. baskets of water chestnut out of the Mystic River filling up upwards of 15, 15-yard dumpsters and clearing over 500 yards of water on the river.
-We hope that next year will be just as successful and bring out just as many volunteers and great groups.
+Groundwork Somerville also worked with volunteer groups to remove a total of 3,000 20 lb. baskets of water chestnut out of the Mystic River filling up upwards of 15, 15-yard dumpsters and clearing over 500 yards of water on the river.

 - Mystic River Watershed Association